aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Permission-Management.md

 ### Role Permissions

-If we **grant** a role for a permission, all the users that have this role are authorized for the permission (unless explicitly prohibited for a specific user).
+If we **grant** a permission for a role, all the users that have this role are authorized for the permission (unless explicitly prohibited for a specific user).